Oxford Bibliographies Update Program

 Editor in Chief

-Heather Montgomery is a Reader in the Anthropology of Childhood at the Open University, UK.
-She is a social anthropologist who has focused on issues of childhood, adolescence, sexuality and children’s rights.
-Her initial work was on young prostitutes in Thailand, published as Modern Babylon?
-Prostituting Children in Thailand (Berghahn: Oxford 2001).
+Heather Montgomery is Professor of Anthropology and Childhood at the Open University, UK.
+She is a social anthropologist who has focused on issues of childhood, commercial sexual exploitation, child abuse, and children’s rights.
+Her initial work was on commercially sexually exploited children in Thailand, published as Modern Babylon?
+Prostituting Children in Thailand (Berghahn: Oxford, 2001).
 She also writes more generally on the role of children in anthropology and history, examining how children and adolescents have been portrayed and analyzed in ethnographic monographs and historical accounts.
 An Introduction to Childhood: Anthropological Perspectives of Children’s Lives was published by Wiley-Blackwell in 2008.
+Her most recent book is a historical account of child abuse within the family in England from the medieval world to the present day.
+Familiar Violence: A History of Childhood Abuse will be published in February 2024 by Polity Press.

 FOUNDING EDITORIAL BOARD